whizyrel/builder/README.md

 # builder
-just some joke, an helper to construct a JSON
+An helper to construct a JSON file for Bible Books